 What Do You Think About These Agile Product Management Tools?

+There’s something here for everyone, whether you are looking for a tool that does the best creative roadmapping or has a high-quality feedback system, or something entirely different.
 Have you tried out any of the agile development software above for your product strategy?
 As a product owner, what functionality do you look for in product and project management apps?
 Are there any product development tools you would add to this list?
-Sound off in the comments.